zainezq/C-Programmes/README.md

   cd C-Programmes/
   ```

 4. Compile the C program.
-If the project requires compilation, use the appropriate compiler.
+If the project has it's own README.md, then refer to that for more instructions, otherwise use the below example to compile a standalone program.
 For example, to compile a C file named `program.c`:

   ```bash
   gcc -o program program.c